Public Economics, Political Economy, Information Economics

 Political Competition with Endogenous Party Formation and Citizen Activists, February 2020.
 Revise and Resubmit, American Economic Journal: Microeconomics.

-Pareto-Improving Tax Reforms and The Earned Income Tax Credit, CEPR Discussion Paper 14853, with Felix Bierbrauer and Pierre Boyer, June 2020.
-Revise and Resubmit at Econometrica.
+Pareto-Improving Tax Reforms and The Earned Income Tax Credit, CESifo Working Paper 8358, with Felix Bierbrauer and Pierre Boyer, August 2021.
+Revised and Resubmitted to Econometrica.